MatthijsRepository/Uncertainty-Propagation/README.md

 #### Time series matching
 When combining data from datasets with different temporal granularity, the code will try to perform a time harmonization.
 This means that the code will aggregate both timeseries to a timestep equal to the lowest common multiple of the involved timesteps in a calculation.
 Additionally, it will ensure that computations are performed with datapoints spanning the same time interval (i.e. a datapoint spanning 8:00-8:10 is not combined with data spanning 9:00-9:10).

-If a derived variable required a harmonization of its dependencies, information about this will be stored in this variable’s `harmonizationcache`, which contains a `TimeHarmonizationData` object for each of the variable’s dependencies.
+If a derived variable required a harmonization of its dependencies, information about this will be stored in this variable’s `harmonization_cache`, which contains a `TimeHarmonizationData` object for each of the variable’s dependencies.
 This object contains information on how to transform the dependency to the temporal granularity of the derived variable (the timestep increase factor, pruned edges, etc.).

 ![Alt text](https://github.com/user-attachments/assets/6ad239fb-51ca-40a1-87e1-6db590520468)